 So far, we’ve extracted the logic responsible for parsing the command line arguments from main into the parse_config function, which helped us to see that the query and filename values were related and that relationship should be conveyed in our code.
 We then added a Config struct to name the related purpose of query and filename, and to be able to return the values’ names as struct field names from the parse_config function.

-So now that the purpose of the parse_config function is to create a Config instance, we can change parse_config from being a plain function into a function named new’ that is associated with the Config struct.
-Making this change will make our code more idiomatic: we can create instances of types in the standard library like String by calling String::new, and by changing parse_config to be a new function associated with Config, we’ll be able to create instances of Config by calling Config::new.
+So now that the purpose of the parse_config function is to create a Config instance, we can change parse_config from being a plain function into a function named new that is associated with the Config struct.
+Making this change will make our code more idiomatic: we can create instances of types in the standard library like String by calling String::new, and by changing parse_config into a new function associated with Config, we’ll be able to create instances of Config by calling Config::new.
 Listing 12-7 shows the changes we’ll need to make:

 Filename: src/main.rs